filecoin-project/filecoin-docs/content/en/storage-provider/how-providing-works.md

 To store files, you'll need to install Lotus.

-Lotus is an application that tells computers that follow the same rules how to talk to each other, so they can store data for clients.
+Lotus is an application that tells computers that follow the same rules how to talk to each other, so providers can store data for clients.

 See [Lotus > Install > Prerequisites](https://lotus.filecoin.io/lotus/install/prerequisites/).